 Think about a time you wanted to try a new restaurant.
 You walk in to see a menu and notice a bad aroma.
 While looking around, you also notice nothing looks clean.

-You probably didn’t end up staying there very long, did you?
-That’s because the first impression deterred you away.
+You probably didn’t end up staying there very long because the first impression deterred you.

 Even if the food was good, you were never going to give it a chance.
 The same theory applies to your website.